liahcolins/liahcolins/README.md

 ## 🌎 Hey world, I'm Liah!

 <p align="center">
 I started with the digital world in high school with the robotics team and took that into my life.
 From robotics, when we used Arduino, to a Professional Residency in Raspberry Pi and FPGA, my focus has always been microcontrollers and their peripherals.
 Although it's my focus, I'm not limited to it.
-I also took a short course in website creation and really enjoyed working with HTML, CS, and JavaScript.
-I'm also studying and learning to write programs with Python and C. Currently, I seek to expand my knowledge for the professional field, develop new experiences, and further enhance my learning.
+I also took a short course in website creation and really enjoyed working with HTML, CSS and JavaScript.
+I'm also studying and learning to create programs with Python and C. Currently, I seek to expand my knowledge for the professional field, develop new experiences, and further enhance my learning.
 </p>

 <p align="center">